primo14/primo14/README.md

 Here are some ideas to get you started: -->

 ### A little bit about me:
 I'm a recent Software Engineering Grad eager to apply my skills and continue growing in the field.
 With a strong foundation in web and app development in various languages and frameworks, I'm looking for opportunities to contribute to real-world projects while expanding my knowledge and expertise in the ever-evolving tech landscape.
-I'm excited to collaborate, learn, and make a positive impact through technology.
+I'm excited to collaborate, learn, and make a positive impact through my work.

 - 🔭 I’m currently developing ...
 A travel planning app!
 I already released the trial version of the Android mobile app version and the web app will be released soon!
 I used .NET MAUI to develop the app, React + Next.JS for the website(where you are able to download the Android app) and Vercel for deployment of the website.